monoreals/xmpp-servers/README.md

 # Open list public XMPP servers

 This open XMPP servers list from site https://xmpp-servers.404.city  It is allowed to add any public server with open registration to this list.
+On the site that is added to this list must be explicitly stated that this is a public xmpp server

-To add a new public  XMPP server, make changes to the [servers.txt](https://github.com/E-404/xmpp-servers/blob/master/servers.txt) file.
+To add a new public server, make changes to the [servers.txt](https://github.com/E-404/xmpp-servers/blob/master/servers.txt) file.
 Use alphabetical order for convenience.

 The file is synchronized with the site during the day.